-Fig. 1 provides an overview of the simulated synoptic evolution of cyclone Vladiana based on the 2.5 km-EC simulation with 1-moment cloud microphysics.
-Vladiana intensified during 22 and 23 September, 2016.
-In the beginning, at 2016-09-22T12 (all times given in UTC), an upper-level positive PV anomaly occurred around 60N in a strong baroclinic zone.
-24 hours later, at 2016-09-23T12, the cyclone had intensified and deepened to a minimum sea level pressure of below 980 hPa (exact values depend on the model setup; see Fig. 9).
-At this time, the upper level PV distribution formed a strong elongated ridge that was aligned with the warm front of the cyclone, with low PV values in a broad region over the British Isles and west of it.
-Distinct surface cold and warm fronts during this time were evident in the 850 hPa equivalent potential temperature field (Fig. 1 b).
-In the next 24 hours, the cyclone further moved northwards while keeping its strength.
+Figure 1 provides an overview of the simulated synoptic evolution of cyclone Vladiana based on the 2.5 km EC simulation with one-moment cloud microphysics.
+Vladiana intensified during 22 and 23 September 2016.
+In the beginning, on 22 September 2016 at 12:00, an upper-level positive potential vorticity (PV) anomaly occurred around 60° N in a strong baroclinic zone.
+On 23 September 2016 at 12:00, 24 h later, the cyclone had intensified and deepened to a minimum sea level pressure of below 980 hPa (exact values depend on the model setup; see Fig. 9).
+At this time, the upper-level PV distribution formed a strong elongated ridge that was aligned with the warm front of the cyclone, with low PV values in a broad region over the British Isles and west of it.
+Distinct surface cold and warm fronts during this time were evident in the 850 hPa equivalent potential temperature field (Fig. 1b).
+In the next 24 h, the cyclone moved further northwards while keeping its strength.